 Students must also submit the required written reflective materials during the summer, including a Learning Agenda, Self-Evaluations, Work Reports, Externship Placement and Program Evaluation.

-Finally, the student must complete a substantive reflective paper, and cooperate their Faculty Advisor about its progress throughout the summer.
+Finally, the student must complete a substantive reflective paper, and coordinate with their Faculty Advisor regarding its progress throughout the summer.